cjbarker/chrome-dup-tab-remover/README.md

 - **One-Click Analysis**: Analyze all open tabs for duplicates with a single button click
 - **Tree Structure Display**: View duplicate tabs organized by URL in an easy-to-read grouped format
 - **Selective Removal**: Choose which specific tabs to close or select entire groups
-- **Smart Defaults**: Automatically selects duplicate tabs while keeping one instance of each URL open
+- **Smart Defaults**: Automatically selects duplicate tabs while preserving one instance of each URL
 - **URL Normalization**: Intelligently identifies duplicates by ignoring tracking parameters and URL variations

 ## Installation